Blogger Feed Widget for Website. No-code - Poper

 Many writers and hobbyists have kept personal Blogspot journals running since the early 2000s.
 Embed a decade-plus archive on a modern portfolio or personal site without migrating a single post away from Google's free hosting.

-Hobby and craft blog scene with an open scrapbook diary, craft supplies, washi tape, a vintage camera, and a finished project on a warm wood desk
+Hobby and craft blog scene with an open scrapbook diary, craft supplies, washi tape, and a finished project on a warm wood desk

 Hobby/craft blog

 Craft, scrapbooking, and DIY communities have used Blogger for years to document projects with photos and step-by-step write-ups.
-Embed those label-filtered project feeds on a craft store or maker portfolio site.
+Embed those project posts on a craft store or maker portfolio site as a brandable feed.

-Recipe blog scene with an open cookbook on a warm-toned kitchen counter, a plated pasta dish with sauce, fresh herbs, and labeled ingredient jars for salt, flour, and sugar
+Recipe blog scene with an open cookbook on a kitchen counter, a plated pasta dish, fresh herbs, and labeled ingredient jars

 Recipe blog

-Long-running recipe Blogspot sites accumulate hundreds of label-tagged posts (Sunday Sauces, Holiday Bakes).
-Embed label-filtered recipe feeds on a kitchenware store, restaurant, or cookbook site with images and ingredient lists intact.
+Long-running recipe Blogspot sites accumulate hundreds of posts.
+Embed the recipe feed on a kitchenware store, restaurant, or cookbook site with post images intact, in a layout that matches your brand.

-Photography blog setup with a vintage camera, a portfolio mat showing six photo prints on a backlit lightbox, and three loose photo prints scattered on a warm-cream desk
+Photography blog setup with a vintage camera, a portfolio mat showing photo prints on a lightbox, and loose photo prints on a desk

 Photography blog

 Photographers and photo essayists have used Blogger as a low-friction publishing surface for years.
-Embed those photo-led posts on a photographer portfolio or print-shop site with full-size googleusercontent.com images proxied at the correct resolution.
+Embed those photo-led posts on a photographer portfolio or print-shop site, with the Grid or Masonry layout fitting the images well.

 Recommended